-The museum houses the largest collection of Civil War related naval flags including ship flags, coastal fort flags and pennants in the county and are prominently display at the museum.
+The museum houses the largest collection of Civil War related naval flags including ship flags, coastal fort flags, and pennants in the county and are prominently displayed at the museum.